Confused about what to pack for China? Don’t worry – I’ve got you covered for every season and scenario.

 • Jacket.

-In addition to the items mentioned above, pop these things in your bag:
+In addition to the items mentioned above, pop these things in your bag for summer travel:

 • Hat